All Products

 5. Click Buy Now.

 Follow the on-screen instructions to complete the payment.
-When the status of the simple application server changes from Pending to Running, Docker is deployed.
+When the status of the simple application server changes from Pending to Running, a Docker environment is deployed on the simple application server.

 image